kedbin/relearn.ing/src/content/journal/entry-002.md

 ## Conclusion

-The journal asks: *"How then can we combat this in our daily life?"*
+I asked myself: *"How then can we combat this in our daily life?"*

 We combat it by redefining excellence.
 Excellence is not the pursuit of perfection in a vacuum.
 Excellence is the wise allocation of your limited life energy.